Tag Archives: digestion

 1 cup – Whole Milk — OR — Almond Milk

-1 to 2 Tbsp – Coconut Milk (blended with cream/fat) OR Full-Fat Plain Greek Yogurt
+1 to 2 Tbsp – Coconut Milk (blended with cream/fat) OR Plain Greek Yogurt

 1 tsp – Vanilla Extract

-OPTIONAL: 1 to 2 Tbsp – Natural Creamy Peanut Butter
+OPTIONAL: 1 to 2 Tbsp – Peanut Butter Powder or a Natural Creamy Peanut Butter

 MIX DRY INGREDIENTS TOGETHER FIRST THEN ADD TO THE WET INGREDIENTS ABOVE: